Types of Domestic Helper Contract

-The fourth type of termination occurs when the employer passes away, or when the person that the domestic helper was hired to care for passes away.
-It mostly happens in families where helpers take care of elderly.
+- The employer passes away, or when the person that the domestic helper was hired to care for passes away.
+It mostly happens in families where helpers take care of the elderly.
 In this case, the helper is not needed anymore, and she can be terminated “for reasons”.

 The Immigration Department takes the last 3 cases into consideration and treats them differently from normal termination.
 They will usually treat them as a finished contract, provided the employer explicitly wrote on the termination letter the reason why the domestic helper was terminated.

 If you need a domestic helper in a hurry or if you do not want to use an agency, you have no choice but to hire a "finished contract" domestic helper or one that is terminated due to relocation or financial reasons.